DeTeam/webcam-stream/Tutorial.md

 - Use [ngrok](https://ngrok.com)

 If you use plain http, it's likely that you'll leak your credentials and someone might have access to a camera in a place you care about.

-## Credits

-* Arigato to peer5 for a [nice article](https://docs.peer5.com/guides/setting-up-hls-live-streaming-server-using-nginx/) on streaming hls
-* Gracias to Jason Kölker from JungleDisk for [posting some info](https://www.jungledisk.com/blog/2017/07/03/live-streaming-mpeg-dash-with-raspberry-pi-3/) on MPEG-DASH streaming
-* [Dan Peddle](https://flarework.com/) suggested using fail2ban, merci!
-* Thanks to [Denis Rechkunov](http://pragmader.me/) for doing some sanity checks
-* [DigitalOcean](https://www.digitalocean.com/community/) came in super handy with some articles on basic nginx setup, thanks